 Bear in mind that there will be the opportunity to direct separate comments to both the editor and author.
 Once you are ready to submit your report, follow the instructions in the email or visit our support center if you encounter any difficulties.

 The final decision

 The editor ultimately decides whether to accept or reject the article.
 Elsevier plays no part in this decision.
 The editor will weigh all views and may call for another opinion or ask the author for a revised paper before making a decision.
-The submission system provides reviewers with a notification of the final decision, if the journal has opted in to this function.
+The submission system provides reviewers with a notification of the final decision, if the journal has opted in to this functionality.

 4. After your review

 Once you have delivered your review, you might want to make use of Elsevier’s Reviewer Hub to ensure that you receive credit for your work.
 The platform provides a private profile page, certificates, editor recognition as well as discounts for Elsevier services.